mtwords/Scrum-Board/README.md

 - edit: use double-click to edit / delete an existing task

 ## Known problems
-- app doesn't show tasks / cards on startup --> remove #all suffix in url and click [Show all Tasks]
+- app doesn't show tasks / cards on startup
 - app doesn't refresh edited tasks automatically

+Workaround: remove #all suffix in url (if present) and click [Show all Tasks]

 ## Coming up
 - drag & drop support